Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

 rain-bow&arrow, as in; every"-thing", everywere, all at once #fullspectrum(not just /(thc|cbd|the most popular terpenes?|..)|("clone"|..)/)
-human sacrifices to me are the most acceptable iff they are 100%; virgins, girls, healths, trained in the (64) art(s) of human /ui|computer|../,.. americans,.; how do i /transition(\?)|re-education camps|missionary positions|../ animal hunting? where's sharmie? in my country there is problem #(tax)sandwich
+human sacrifices to me are the most acceptable iff they are 100%; virgins, girls, healths, trained in the (64) art(s) of human /ui|computer|../,.. americans,.; how do i /transition(\?)|re-education camps|missionary positions|../ animal hunting? where's sharmie? i'll fold you all(,) up, and out of my balls; bending you over my knee, butt all for forgetting me in my country there is problem #(tax)sandwich

 t(here)i(s)p(roblem)